A lot of beginners don’t know that your website has hidden WordPress user insights that you can use to grow your business.

 WPForms allows you to use the same form for different pages and yet easily track which post or page brought you a lead or signup.

 Simply add a hidden field to your form and select from the ‘Embeded Post/Page’ values.
-You can add post/page name, URL, or ID.
+You can add the post or page name, URL, or ID.

 Now you can see which page or post generated a form submission while using the same form on multiple pages.